 Fitting Tater Tots onto a CARE Balanced Plate

-Extend with tender veggies, watch sodium and keep an eye on nibbling!
+1) Extend with tender veggies, 2) watch sodium, and 3) keep an eye on nibbling!

-Members, I have published three recipes to Modernmeal using a beloved favorite, tater tots.
+Let’s play with three recipes that use a beloved favorite, tater tots!
 The goal of a therapeutic lifestyle is not to avoid favorite foods.
 The goal is to learn how to use them modestly, to know “where they fit” on your plate.
-In CARE, we do this with cheese, sugar, and now tater tots.
+In CARE, we do this with cheese, sugar, and now tater tots!

 First, reduce the number of tater tots you eat by extending them with tender veggies